Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 Getting AST1 Nodes
 ------------------

-Remember how I mentioned that the VFS gives us an unrefined AST?
-This form of AST is known as **AST1** and the VFS can give us this very easily.
-We can then, for example, get the header information for ``MyContract`` in ``TestContract.sol``
+Remember how we mentioned that the VFS gives us an unrefined AST?
+This form of AST is known as **AST1**, and the VFS can give us this very easily.
+We can then, for example, get the header information for MyContract in TestContract.sol.

 .. code-block:: python